Yandex Cloud

 You need to specify the new user attributes in the service provider configuration first, using the --scopes parameters.

-• --group-distribution-type: If you provided the groups attribute when creating or updating the OAuth client, update the user groups you want to go to the service provider.
+• --group-distribution-type: If you specified the groups attribute when creating or updating the OAuth client, update the user groups you want to send to your service provider.
 The possible values are:

 • all-groups: Service provider will get all groups the user belongs to.